Pradumnasaraf/DevOps/docs/kubernetes/introduction.md

 ### CSI - Container Storage Interface

-It is a standard for exposing arbitrary block and file storage systems to containerized workloads on Kubernetes.
-It is used to provide persistent storage to the containers.
-It is a standard interface between Kubernetes and storage providers.
-It is used to provide persistent storage to the containers.
-Popular choices are Rook, OpenEBS, etc.
+CSI is the standard interface between Kubernetes and storage providers.
+It lets Kubernetes work with different block and file storage systems for persistent workloads.
+Popular choices in the ecosystem include Rook and OpenEBS.

 Custom Resource Definition (CRD) lets you define your own resource types in Kubernetes and extend the API.